First 5 Things To Teach Your Disc Dog Puppy

 Of course you will also most likely be starting your puppy out with all the usual basic puppy training like sit, stay etc. While these are not specific Disc Dog related commands, they will help your pup develop overall confidence and can be the foundation for many things you will do together later.

 We want to look more specifically at what you can do to help your Disc Dog puppy excel.
-World Champs; Andrea Rigler, Tracy Custer and Chuck Middleton all weigh in on how to get your puppy on the right track.
+World Champs; Andrea Morrissette, Tracy Custer and Chuck Middleton all weigh in on how to get your puppy on the right track.
 You’ll notice each has their own style and variations on the different steps, but all are in agreement with the basic principles to get your puppy started on her way to disc dog stardom!

 When Should I Start?